telerik/winforms-docs/richtexteditor/import/export.md

 Here are some examples on how to export and import.

->note The "Export to String" and "Import from String" examples are only valid for the text-based format providers (Html, Xaml, Rtf and TxtFormatProvider).
+>note The "*Export to String*" and "*Import from String*" examples are only valid for the text-based format providers (Html, Xaml, Rtf and TxtFormatProvider).
->The "Export to File" and "Import from File" are applicable to each of the format providers (save for PDF import).
+>The "*Export to File*" and "*Import from File*" are applicable to each of the format providers (save for PDF import).
 To use them with the desired format just replace the format provider and change the settings of the __SaveFileDialog__ or the __OpenFileDialog__ .
 >

 ## Export to String